stijn-dejongh/lovecraft_public_domain/raw_converts/fb.md

-  The combined shock of the revelation and of the abrupt command gave me a kind of paralysis, and in my terror my mind again opened to the impressions coming from what Tillinghast called  "  beyond   ".
+  The combined shock of the revelation and of the abrupt command gave me a kind of paralysis, and in my terror my mind again opened to the impressions coming from what Tillinghast called" beyond   ".
 I was now in a vortex of sound and motion, with confused pictures before my eyes.
 I saw the blurred outlines of the room, but from some point in space there seemed to be pouring a seething column of unrecognisable shapes or clouds, penetrating the solid roof at a point ahead and to the right of me.
 Then I glimpsed the temple-like effect